 ACP also provides consultation services to facilities on a contract basis to help maximize the effectiveness of facility and staff resources.
 ACP’s consulting services enable facilities to meet and anticipate current and future challenges resulting from the ever-changing landscape and standards for long-term care.
 Consultation services may include:

-If you are interested in arranging mental/behavioral health assessment or therapy for a loved one, please contact the Director of Social Services at the residence to find out if ACP currently serves that facility, or contact our Client Coordinator at 612.455.8643 to make a referral, or complete our online referral form.
+If you are interested in arranging a mental/behavioral health assessment or therapy for a loved one, please contact the Director of Social Services at the residence to find out if ACP currently serves that facility, contact our Client Coordinator at 612.455.8643 to make a referral, or complete our online referral form.

 If you are a facility interested in contracting for ongoing mental health services, please contact our Minneapolis office at 612.925.6033.